 Do you know the 30+ back-up options to start a keyless ignition vehicle?
 Do you know the one that works in your car??

 Adding insult to injury is the fact that eleven manufacturers have chosen to hide the key hole in some models for the sake of appearance.
 They are Audi, Jaguar, Lexus, Volkswagen and Volvo, and following this sad trend recently are BMW, Ford, GM (Chevrolet and Cadillac), Hyundai and Kia.
+And they add models seemingly every year!
 Another manufacturer, the now bankrupt Fisker, has a driver open the car from the passenger side!

 Unfortunately, to the automotive industry this is a driver beware issue.
 You the driver are expected to learn any new system and have that knowledge at the ready when needed.
 Engineers and designers have clearly never talked a nervous driver through the process of prying off a piece of their vehicle and getting it started in the dead of night far from home.
 We have…

 At DashboardSymbols.com we think you deserve better.
 So, here’s some help, by vehicle manufacturer, since they are all different – sometimes between models from the same manufacturer!

 Better yet, before “Key Not Detected” appears on your instrument panel, arm yourself and your loved ones with our Dead Key FOB Mobile App, an exclusive at DashboardSymbols.com.
 Search “Dead Key FOB” at your device’s store or click here.